-Air mass rate flow not detected correctly in fan unit.
+Air mass flow rate in fan unit is not detected correctly.

 - Check for dust contamination in the supply air. - Check burner gauze assembly for contamination.
 Reset the appliance.
 If the fault occurs repeatedly, replace the gas fan unit.

 Ionisation current lies outside the permissible range